skillrepos/cc-adv/labs.md

 # Lab 1: Advanced Delegation — Right Model, Right Context, Right Worker

 ## Lab Purpose
-Climb the delegation ladder: a parameterized command, a hot-reloaded skill, a forked skill, a Haiku-pinned subagent, and finally a fully detached background agent you manage from the CLI.
+See how we can delegate work at different levels: a parameterized command, a hot-reloaded skill, a forked skill, a Haiku-pinned subagent, and finally a fully detached background agent you manage from the CLI.

 ---
 <br><br>

-## 1: Start Claude and Initialize *(recap)*
+## 1: Start Claude and Initialize
-The repo holds a Flask to-do API in `app/` (its tests fail in 4 places *by design*), plus SDK and MCP skeletons for later labs.
+This repo holds a Flask to-do API in `app/` (its tests fail in 4 places *by design*), plus SDK and MCP skeletons for later labs.
+Let's get Claude to learn about the repo.

 **Action:** In the terminal, start Claude, then initialize the project:
 ```bash
 claude
 ```
+Type in Claude:

 ```
 /init
 ```